The impact of local noise recorded at the ET candidate sites on the signal to noise ratio of CBC gravitational wave

 For the EMR site, the situation is different.
-The 10th percentile case is on par with the design performance, with the SNR showing a gain of $\simeq 2.5 \%$ (Figures \ref{fig:snra2} and \ref{fig:snrd2}).
-In the 50th percentile, the SNR distribution starts do deviate from the design case, with $5\%$ of events below threshold and a SNR loss $\simeq 12 \%$ (Figures \ref{fig:snrb2} and \ref{fig:snre2}).
-The 90th percentile shows, as expected, the worst performance with an average SNR loss $\simeq 37\%$ and $24 \%$ of events with $SNR \leq 12$ in the considered bandwidth (Figures \ref{fig:snrc2} and \ref{fig:snrf2}).
-Table \ref{tab:imbh_summary} also shows the mean of the ratio between the SNR of the events in Sardinia and the SNR of the events at EMR.
+The 10th percentile case is on par with the design performance, with the SNR showing a gain of $\simeq 2.5 \%$ (Figure \ref{fig:snrd1}, orange histogram).
+In the 50th percentile, the SNR distribution starts do deviate from the design case, with a SNR loss $\simeq 14 \%$ (Figure \ref{fig:snre1}, orange histogram).
+The 90th percentile shows, as expected, the worst performance with an average SNR loss $\simeq 37\%$ (Figure\ref{fig:snrf1}, orange histogram).
+A summary of the results is reported in Table \ref{tab:imbh_summary}.

-\subsection{Binary Neutron Stars}
+\subsubsection{Binary Neutron Stars}

-Figures \ref{fig:BNSsnr_dist_sos} and \ref{fig:BNSsnr_dist_terz} and Table \ref{tab:BNS_summary} show the results obtained in the case of BNS signals.
+Figure \ref{fig:BNSsnr_dist_sos} shows the results obtained in the case of BNS signals.
 As for the previous results, we exclude events with SNR $<12$ in the best noise case.
-In general, the results are consistent with the IMBH case.
-In the 10th percentile case, we appreciate a $2\%$ improvement in the fraction of recovered events with respect to the design case.
-For the 10th, 50th and 90th percentile cases, we find $\simeq 0.05\%$ and $\simeq 3\%$ of events below threshold in the $[2,10]\rm\,Hz$ range, respectively.
-These figures are on par, if not slightly better, with respect to the design case (Table \ref{tab:BNS_summary}).
-In all cases, the ratios between the reconstructed SNR and the design SNR show only marginal differences (Figures \ref{fig:BNSsnrd1}, \ref{fig:BNSsnre1} and \ref{fig:BNSsnrf1}).
+For Sardinia, the results are consistent with the IMBH analysis and, in all cases, the ratios between the reconstructed SNR and the design SNR show only marginal differences with respect to what discussed in the previous section (Figure \ref{fig:BNSsnr_dist_sos}, blue histograms).

-On the other hand, the EMR site shows less promising performances.
+The EMR site shows again the less promising performances.